sushmaakoju/lean-theorem-proving/lean-rl/README.md

 # lean-rl
+## Sep 10 2024 - Dec 5th 2024

 This meeting is part of RLLab at University of New Hampshire, Fall 2024 under the supervision of Prof. Marek Petrik.
+I am a volunteer participant for giving knowledge transfer.

 ## Notes
 The following contains weekly summaries from Oct 1st 2024.